 Internet of things is one of the attractive applications for CoAP [RFC7252].
 Utilizing OPC UA [IEC TR 62541-1] Transmitting over CoAP could meet the demand for industry 4.0 based on the exchange of semantic information [I-D.wang-core-opcua-transmition-requirements].
+In resource-constrained scenarios, OPC UA can effectively use energy, improve productivity and shorten the product manufacturing cycle by building information model and using its cross-platform characteristic.
 Similar to OPC UA, CoAP message is exchanged in server/client mode.
-However, their transmission are different.
-Driven by this, to implement OPC UA Transmitting over CoAP, the major problem to be solved is how OPC UA packets are transmitted over CoAP.
+However, both of them have specific clients and servers.
+Driven by this, to implement OPC UA Transmitting over CoAP, the main problem to be solved is how OPC UA packets are transmitted over CoAP.
 For the transport layer of OPC UA, the main message transmission method is TCP or HTTP.
 It is worth noting that the design of CoAP is inspired by HTTP, thus, there are some similarities in transmission method between them.
 This document provides some transmission methods for message of OPC UA over CoAP, so that the communication between OPC UA client and OPC UA server could be established.